JoshAmpofo/python/projects/README.md

+# Side Projects

-This repo will contain side projects I work on as I study python
+### This repo will contain side projects I work on as I study python

 ## Project list